You may not be able to find a bottle of Fok Hing Gin in London soon.

 To be completely fair, the wine makers are referencing a rooster here.
 According to a description by Calais Wine Superstore, “Big Coq can be enjoyed with friends, at relaxed family gatherings or nibbling peanuts while watching village cricket in the sun.
 The ideal partner for pecking at cold meats and sausages or enjoyed on its own as an aperitif.”
 Let’s just take their word for it, shall we?

-Speaking of porn, legendary adult star, Ron Jeremy has also thrown his name into the spirit game with his own label.
-Labelled as an ‘adult rum’, Ron de Jeremy Rum is described as a well-balanced Panamanian rum.
-Not bad for a guy who Guinness World Records names as the man who has the most adult film appearances (it’s over 2000 by the way).
+Speaking of porn, legendary adult star Ron Jeremy also threw his name into the spirit game with his own label in 2011.
+Labelled as an ‘adult rum’, Ron de Jeremy Rum was described as a well-balanced Panamanian rum with notes of oak and sugar cane, and with a fruity, spicy finish.
+Not too shabby for a guy whom Guinness World Records names as the man with the most adult film appearances (it’s over 2,000 by the way).

 Belching Beaver Me So Honey

-The puny approach to the name for its Honey Blonde Ale, may take away the fact that it’s one of this brewery’s best-selling beer.
-According to Belching Beaver, the ale is made with the finest quality honey, which produced floral notes and a sweet lingering finish.
+The puny approach to the name for its Honey Blonde Ale, may take away the fact that it’s one of this brewery’s best-selling beers.
+According to Belching Beaver, the ale is made with the finest quality honey, which produces floral notes and a sweet lingering finish.

 Donkey Piss Tequila